-It’s also critical to your success, obviously.
+This is also critical to your success, obviously.
 If they don’t pay, you do not get money, you go out of business, they can’t use your product… they are not successful.
-It’s a Fail-Fail!
+A Fail-Fail!
 So having a billing and payment system – whatever that looks like – is critical to a solid Customer Success initiative.

 Metering use, billing customers, and collecting payment – all while monitoring for churn threats and other red flags – is an ongoing part of any good Customer Success initiative.

-The first step beyond on-boarding, when you move a customer from starting to use your product to starting to get value from your product.
-This is a critical phase of the customer lifecycle… either you engage them here (what that means is 100% dependent upon the customer in the context of what they’re trying to – or would like to – achieve with your product) or you lose them forever.
+The first step beyond onboarding, when you move a customer from starting to use your product to starting to get value from your product.
+This is sometimes referred to as Activation, but whatever you call it, it is a critical phase of the customer lifecycle… either you engage them here (what that means is 100% dependent upon the customer in the context of what they’re trying to – or would like to – achieve with your product) or you lose them forever.

 I often look at the 90-days post-sale to get a better idea of what’s happening in this Initial Engagement phase; a large amount of churn in that time frame could indicate several issues – from attracting the wrong customers, to other issues mentioned above… to the SaaS vendor failing the customer in this Initial Engagement phase.